FormidableLabs/builder/README.md

-At a high level `builder` is a tool for consuming `package.json` `scripts` commands, providing sensible / flexible defaults, and supporting various scenarios ("archetypes") for your common use cases across multiple projects.
+At a high level `builder` is a tool for consuming `package.json` `scripts` commands, providing sensible / flexible defaults, and supporting various scenarios (“archetypes”) for your common use cases across multiple projects.

 Builder is not opinionated, although archetypes _are_ and typically dictate file structure, standard configurations, and dev workflows.
 Builder supports this in an agnostic way, providing essentially the following:

-* `NODE_PATH`, `PATH` enhancements to run, build, import from archetypes so dependencies and configurations don't have to be installed directly in a root project.
+* `NODE_PATH`, `PATH` enhancements to run, build, import from archetypes so dependencies and configurations don’t have to be installed directly in a root project.
 * A task runner capable of single tasks (`run`) or multiple concurrent tasks (`concurrent`).
 * An intelligent merging of `package.json` `scripts` tasks.

-... and that's about it!
+... and that’s about it!

 ### Usage

 To start using builder, install and save `builder` and any archetypes you intend to use.
-We'll use the [builder-react-component][] archetype as an example.
+We’ll use the [builder-react-component][] archetype as an example.

 **Note**: Most archetypes have an `ARCHETYPE` package and parallel